scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 One disadvantage of a reproducible document created with PythonTeX is that it mixes plain LaTeX with Python code.
 Many publishers will not accept documents that require specialized packages.
-In addition, some format converters for LaTeX documents only support a small set of basic LaTeX commands—so PythonTeX support is not an option.
+In addition, some format converters for LaTeX documents only support a subset of LaTeX commands—so PythonTeX support is not an option.

 To address these issues, PythonTeX includes a ``depythontex`` utility.